 Pacey et al (2011) Subchronic administration and combination metabotropic glutamate and GABAB receptor drug therapy in fragile X syndrome.
 Sci Rep 338 897 PMID: 21636656

 Do you know of a great paper that uses GS 39783 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area